rdecastropavon/price-microservice/README.md

 base
 table and FK from the Prices table.
 At the moment we are not using any Collection to store the OneToMany relationship because we are not using it.
-In case of adding it the fetching strategy should be reviewed (probably with Lazy loading) if there is a big volume of data in a "real" case scenario.
+In case of adding it the fetching strategy should be reviewed (probably with Lazy loading or native query for performance reasons) if there is a big volume of data in a "real" case scenario.

-Performance note: the query that we are using at the moment in our repository for retrieving a Price (when there is more than one row with different priorities) is using a Pageable to obtain only the first row.
-This produces internally a chain of queries that could cause performance issues depending on the volume and distribution of data in a "real" scenario (for example: it needs another query with a "count" for total number of pages).
-This is because JPA does not allow queries with FETCH clauses.
-If the performance becomes an issue we could use native queries (involves possible additional work for parsing the results) and use something like:

-`SELECT * FROM PRICES P WHERE E.brandID=?1 AND E.productID=?2 AND ?3 BETWEEN P.START_DATE AND P.END_DATE ORDER BY P.PRIORITY DESC FETCH FIRST 1 ROWS ONLY`

 A DB initialization script has been used to populate values when starting the application.
 Details can be found in the project dir